cyp0633/libcaldora/server/example/README.md

 4. Sample event creation
 5. HTTP server integration

-The server uses MockStorage for simplicity, which is an in-memory storage implementation.
+The server uses an in-memory storage implementation.
 In a production environment, you would implement a persistent storage backend (database, file system, etc.).

 ## Customization